African art > African statues : tribal fetish, maternity > Lega figure

 This type of tribal art statuette Iginga ( Maginga in the plural), was the property of the high ranking members of the Bwami , a secret society admitting men and their wives , and governing social life .
 This organization was subdivided into initiatory stages, the highest being the Kindi.

 The statuettes were used in the course of the initiation of the aspirants.
-Each one is a representation with a particular form and meaning from which a moral or dogma always derives.
+Each one is a representation with a particular form and meaning from which a moral or a dogma is always derived.

 The particularity of the Lega, contrary to other ethnic groups, is to judge the quality of their ritual objects according to their efficiency.